 - After five minutes, plug it back in and allow it to cycle back up.
 If connected via ethernet, plug the ethernet back into the router after the hub has fully cycled back on.

 ADT and Blue by ADT systems are pretty reliable as home security setups go.
-If they weren’t, the ADT company wouldn’t be 150 years old.
-Dealing with an alarm siren that isn’t very loud is not a normal or common occurrence.
+The ADT company wouldn’t be 150 years old if they weren’t.
+Quiet alarm sirens aren’t a common occurrence.

-The DIY aspect of repairing it is largely out of your hands as well.
-Chimes, voice volume, keypad notes, and alerts all have adjustable volumes.
-However, it seems the siren never left the cutting room floor—if it ever made it there, to begin with.
+The DIY aspect of repairing it is also largely out of your hands.
+Chimes, voice volume, keypad notes, and alerts have adjustable volumes.
+However, it seems the siren does not.

-Fortunately, ADT customer service is pretty dependable and reasonably responsive, as far as getting a technician out to fix your equipment.
-The worst-case scenario means you’ll have to go through the process and cross your fingers that ADT will add the feature down the road.
+Fortunately, ADT customer service is pretty dependable and reasonably responsive as far as getting a technician out to fix your equipment.